MukundaSony/Ecommerce-front-end/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries or feedback, please contact [Your Name] at [your.email@example.com].
+For any inquiries or feedback, please contact [Mukunda Sony] at [rajsony1113@gmail.com].